 Besides economic and ecological criteria, social aspects should be considered in tender procedures (§§ 97 para.
 3 Act against Restraints of Competition (GWB), 31 para.
 3 Public Tender Regulation (VgV) for above-threshold procurement, §§ 2 para.
 3, 22 para.
 2 Regulation on Sub-Threshold Procurement (UVgO) for sub-threshold procurements).
-Such social aspects in particular include the rights of employees, the prohibition of child labour and employee discrimination, and compliance with the working hours framework at the tenderer as well as its suppliers.
+Such social aspects include, in particular, the rights of employees, the prohibition of child labour and employee discrimination, and compliance with the working hours framework at both the tenderer and their suppliers.